nguyendkhoi/Graph-coloring-via-CP-Column-Generation/README.md

 **RMP column addition**: Gurobi columns are added incrementally via `GRBColumn::addTerm`, linking each column variable to the relevant vertex coverage constraints.
 No model rebuild needed — `model.update()` is called implicitly by the next `optimize()`.

 **Time budget in CP**: `cp_upper_bound` splits the global time limit adaptively.
 Each sub-call receives `min(remaining, max(5s, remaining/3))`, preventing any single k-value attempt from consuming the full budget while still giving sufficient time to the first few attempts.

-**Known limitations**:

-- MWSS pricing solves an NP-hard problem exactly via Gurobi MILP, which is the computational bottleneck.
-For large graphs, heuristic pricing (e.g., greedy or tabu search on the complement) would be faster but may miss improving columns.
-- The column generation currently solves only the LP relaxation.
-Obtaining an integer solution requires branching (branch-and-price), which is not yet implemented.
-- CP search is depth-first with no restarts; adding LNS or restart strategies may improve performance on hard instances.

----

 ## 10. References